zspitz/dlr/docs/sites-binders-dynobj-interop/api-reference.md

 Returns a BindingRestrictions instance which combines the restrictions from each of a set of DynamicMetaObject instances.
 This is an AND combination, requiring all restrictions to pass for the rule to match.

-<h2 id="callsite-and-callsitet-classes">6.19 CallSite and CallSite&lt;T&gt; Classes</h2>
+<h2 id="callsite-and-callsitet-classes">6.19 CallSite and CallSite\<T\> Classes</h2>

-An instance of CallSite&lt;T&gt; represents a given dynamic call site emitted by a language compiler when it encounters a dynamic expression.
-Compiling a DynamicExpression node in an expression tree also produces a CallSite&lt;T&gt;.
+An instance of CallSite\<T\> represents a given dynamic call site emitted by a language compiler when it encounters a dynamic expression.
+Compiling a DynamicExpression node in an expression tree also produces a CallSite\<T\>.

-When emitting a dynamic call site, the compiler must first generate a CallSite&lt;T&gt; object by calling the static method CallSite&lt;T&gt;.Create.
+When emitting a dynamic call site, the compiler must first generate a CallSite\<T\> object by calling the static method CallSite\<T\>.Create.
 The compiler passes in the language-specific binder it wants this call site to use to bind operations at runtime.
-The T in the CallSite&lt;T&gt; is the delegate type that provides the signature for the site’s Target delegate that holds the currently cached rule, and must accept a first parameter of type CallSite.
+The T in the CallSite\<T\> is the delegate type that provides the signature for the site’s Target delegate that holds the currently cached rule, and must accept a first parameter of type CallSite.

 <h3 id="class-summary-18">6.19.1 Class Summary</h3>